mipmip/RUNME.sh/README.md

   demo            this command is for explaining how run-me works
 ```

+## Development

+The RUNME.sh source code is in src/.
+Use make.sh to generate release versions.

 ## Contributing

 If you would like to help, please send pull request of submit an issue.